ParentSquare/faulty/README.md

 that is integrated with the circuit state.
 See [Caching](#caching) for more detail.

-## Global Configuration
+## Configuration

-`Faulty.init` can set the following global configuration options.
+Faulty can be configured with the following configuration options.
 This example illustrates the default values.
-It is also possible to define multiple non-global configuration scopes (see [Scopes](#scopes)).
+In the first example, we configure Faulty globally.
+The second example shows the same configuration using an instance of Faulty instead of global configuration.

 ```ruby
 Faulty.init do |config|